-We are especially looking forward to the Graduate Conference which forms the centre piece of our internship.
-We will be overseeing the conference, which will be held on 8-9 June 2018, from beginning to end: coming up with the conference theme (will be out soon), disseminating the call for papers and ensuring that graduates from across Birkbeck have the opportunity to participate in and meaningfully engage with the two day event.
+We are especially looking forward to the Graduate Conference which forms the centrepiece of our internship.
+We will be overseeing the conference, which will be held on 8-9 June 2018, from beginning to end: coming up with the conference theme, disseminating the call for papers and ensuring that graduates from across Birkbeck have the opportunity to participate in and meaningfully engage with the two day event.
 We are currently recruiting for our Working Party to help organize the conference.
-If you a current PhD student at Birkbeck and are interested in joining please email firstname.lastname@example.org.
+If you a current PhD student at Birkbeck and are interested in joining please email email@example.com.

 There are many other ways for Graduate Students to become involved in the activities of the Institutes: